Uberspace/lab/source/guide_pixelfed.rst

 .. tag_list::

 Pixelfed_ is a free, decentralized and ethical photo sharing platform, powered by ActivityPub federation.
-It comes with an modern user interface similiar to instagram.
+It comes with an modern user interface similar to Instagram.

 ----